Ericsson/dataplanebook/_sources/intro.rst.txt

 particular flow.
 For other data plane applications it may be certain flows, rather than certain packets within a flow, that are considered exception traffic.
 It may also be certain types of unusual packets, which processing is delegated to the slow path.
-In an IP context, such packets may be those requiring reassembly or that include IP options, or certain ICMP packets.
+In an IP context, ICMP and :term:`ARP`/:term:`ND` packets might be handed off to the slow path.

 The slow path can also be used to terminate complex protocols, such as TCP (e.g., carrying :term:`management plane` or :term:`control plane`